DMedina559/minecraft/scripts/README.md

 ## Bedrock Server Manager

-Bedrock Server Manager is a comprehensive Bash script designed for installing, managing, and maintaining Minecraft Bedrock Dedicated Servers with ease.
+Bedrock Server Manager is a comprehensive python script designed for installing, managing, and maintaining Minecraft Bedrock Dedicated Servers with ease.
+The script is Linux and Windows compatable.

 ### Features